adoublef/blog/posts/form-validation-works-better-with-htmx.md

 Well, it's not obvious from the snippets but its the extra cognitive effort it takes to maintain both the frontend and backend.
 It's popular to separate these two concerns allowing teams to exhaust their expertise in the areas they are strongest with, regrouping when either side needs a change to the schema.
 The other benefit is that the server is not imposing how clients decides to use the response data.
 Here we return the user as a json body, to be consumed however they feel.

 However, this flexibility and no real ownership leads requires a large amount of discipline amongst teams.
 A new feature may need a pair of developers to resolve from either side of the stack.
 It can get messy and if you are a solo developer, the context switching can be a burden.
-I think this is where you may prefer to use a single language for the full-stack & given that the browser's scripting language of choice is JavaScript, we see metaframeworks like *NextJS*, *SolidStart* & *SvelteKit* be very favourable.
+I think this is where you may prefer to use a single language for the full-stack & given that the browser's scripting language of choice is JavaScript, we see metaframeworks like [NextJS](https://nextjs.org/), [SolidStart](https://start.solidjs.com/) & [SvelteKit](https://kit.svelte.dev/) be very favourable.
 This has it's own qualms.
 We are now tied into JavaScript everywhere.
 There aer many arguments online regarding the fact most teams won't ever see the bottleneck of JavaScript, and this may be true but what if you just have a better development experience on the backend with another language like *CSharp, Go or Python*.
 You're comfortable with your type system, your tooling, your ecosystem.
 We still need to make a frontend but can we do this without the context switching, the addition complexity of maintaining two applications for one website?

 Well, there is a solution for those developers, and it's called HTMX.